Meghanamegha2002/Face-detection/README.md

 # Face Detector Project

-Welcome to the Face Detector project!
  This project allows you to detect faces in images using the Face-API.js library.
 The application is built using HTML, CSS, and JavaScript, and it provides an easy-to-use interface to detect faces in the uploaded images.

 This project is a part of Code Clause Internship